OpMadDuck/operation-mad-duck/README.md

 ### Instructor-Only Scoreboard Reset
 - The reset dialog no longer shows the reset key in plaintext, ensuring only the instructor can reset scores.

+### Splash Page
+- Visiting `/` now returns a **splash page** with an overview of the CTF and a button to view the scoreboard.
+- The splash page HTML is embedded in the Worker and returned as the default route.

 ---

 ## Developer Notes

 ### Modifying Point Values
-- Modify values for desired flag in resetBoard() function of worker.js
+- Modify values for desired flag in `resetBoard()` function of `worker.js`
   - This will update the Key-Value (KV) pair data on Cloudflare when a reset is conducted
-- Modify values for desired flag on Cloudflare dashboard > (application_name) > Bindings > Flags-Dev > View
+- Modify values for desired flag on Cloudflare dashboard → (application_name) → Bindings → `Flags-Dev` → View
-- If values between these two products don't match, the KV pair value will be used initially, then the worker.js resetBoard() value will be used once a reset is conducted
+- If values between these two products don't match, the KV pair value will be used initially, then the `worker.js` `resetBoard()` value will be used once a reset is conducted

 ### Code Differences vs. Original